QiuYukang/5G-LENA/doc/source/nr-module.rst

 RLC TM, SM, UM and AM modes.
 The MAC layer contains the scheduler (``NRMacScheduler`` and derived classes).
 Every scheduler also implements a SAP for LTE RRC layer configuration (``LteEnbRrc``).
-The ``NRPhy`` classes are used to perform the directional communication for both DL and UL, to transmit/receive the data and control channels.
+The ``NRPhy`` classes are used to perform the directional communication for both downlink (DL) and uplink (UL), to transmit/receive the data and control channels.
 Each ``NRPhy`` class writes into an instance of ``MmWaveSpectrumPhy`` class, which is shared between the UL and DL parts.